Gabriella439/slides/dhall-intro/dhall-intro.md

     print (config :: Configuration)
 ```

-# Why a language binding?
+# Why not go through JSON?

 There are some benefits of reading a Dhall configuration file directly: